Search

 BRIGHT FUTURE IN ENERGY SCHOLARSHIP

-The Bright Future in Energy Scholarship Competition
+Bright Future in Energy Scholarship competition

 INL’s Bright Future in Energy Scholarship Competition is open to 11th- and 12th-grade students interested in pursuing a postsecondary education and career focused on science, technology, engineering or math.
 With funding provided by Battelle Energy Alliance, INL expects to award a total of $25,000 in scholarships to winners and runners-up.